hrap1919/qbc/README.md

     "-" - not downloaded (empty) block

     The option "-o" specifies the index of a file, whose only pieces will be shown.
-The option "-i" specifies the interval of files whose pieces will be shown among other pieces.
-The pieces of files outside the interval will be marked by the symbol "."
+The option "-i" specifies the interval of file indices whose pieces will be shown among other pieces.
+The pieces of files outside the interval will be marked by the symbol ".".
 #### The file lib/qbclient/qbfunctions

 This file can be used without subshelling.
 Just use